abhishekdhaka89/WalmartLabsAutomation/README.md

   f.
 If all the above validation are passed, then we remove the item from the cart to make the cart empty.

   g.
 Close the browser.

+  LIBRARRIES:

+  Maven project is created for this assignment.
+All the required dependencies are added in the pom.xml file.